60s & 70s A-Z Punk & New Wave A-Z Compilations Record Labels

 Bio:

 The Greenbeats began as The Caravelles formed in Dun Laoghaire in 1960.
-They were led by John Keogh.
-There were some lineup changes in 1961: Ted Carroll switched from bass to manager, marking the beginning of a long career in band (Thin Lizzy, etc) and record label (Chiswick Records) management.
+They were led by John Keogh, a fine showman and an excellent rock & roll pianist often compared to Jerry Lee Lewis.
+There were some lineup changes in 1961: Ted Carroll switched from bass to management, marking the beginning of a long career in band management (Thin Lizzy, etc) and later record label management (Chiswick Records).
 His place was taken by Brian Lynch; Des Bonner left for Sweden; and Ken Healy was replaced by Maurice 'Mog' Aherne.
 This lineup went on to become one of Dublin's top beat groups of the 1960s.
+Two of guitarist Paul Williams's brothers were also in bands at the time, Pete Williams in The Kult and Rodney Williams in Rootzgroop.

 The Caravelles ruled the Dublin scene from 1962-65.
 They had a large repertoire of songs including Little Richard, Chuck Berry, Ray Charles, James Brown and Roy Orbison as well as the Stones, Beatles and Searchers among many others.
 In 1963 they made their TV debut on RTE's Curtain Up variety show.
 In September the same year they provided backing for the Springfields on their '63 Tour of Ireland.
 They changed their name to The Greenbeats when they played Liverpool's Cavern Club in April 1964 to avoid confusion with another band.

 The Greenbeats recorded six singles during their lifetime.
-The first three belong to the beat era.
+The first three released during 1964-65 belong to the beat era.
 The second A-side "If This World Were Mine" is mediocre but the B-side is a good version of an early Jagger/Richards composition "You Must Be The One".
 Both sides were produced by John Paul Jones which adds to the singles collectability nowadays.
 It was released on Pye in Ireland and the UK and Jerden -- with the sides reversed -- in the USA.
 The third single "So Sad (To Watch Good Love Go Bad)" is also well worth tracking down.
-It was two years before the bands fourth single emerged, a cover of "Pretty Woman", by which time the Greenbeats had entered their showband phase.
+It was two years before the bands fourth single, a cover of "Pretty Woman", emerged in 1967 by which time The Greenbeats had entered their showband phase.
 This and the fifth single "A Certain Misunderstanding" were issued domestically on the bands own Diamond Records label, launched in 1967.
 Their sixth and final single was a cover of Jon Ledingham's "La La Song", released on Target in 1968.

-Though he'd quit performing to work for RTE, John Keogh was still involved in the music scene and formed Full Circle in the late 70s.
-He's also most likely behind a single released in 1974 under the name The Light Blue to celebrate Dublin's victory in the All-Ireland: "Heffo's Army" / "The Dubs Are Back" (Hawk Records HASP 351).
+Though he'd quit performing to work for RTE, John Keogh was still involved in the music scene.
+He recorded a solo LP in the 70s titled "Bread 'N Butter", which mixes soul, R&B and 50s Rock'n'Roll covers in a Glen Campbell/Jimmy Webb/Neil Diamond kind of way.
+He was also involved in a single released in 1974 under the name The Light Blues to celebrate Dublin's appearance in the 1974 All-Ireland: "Heffo's Army" / "The Dubs Are Back" (Hawk Records HASP 351); and he wrote the "Stop, Think" for the North Western Health Board's anti-drink driving campaign in 1979, which was recorded by Kim Newport and released as a single.
+In the late '70s, John Keogh formed Full Circle.

 • Please Don't Tell / Just You Wait And See